tensorflow/probability/CONTRIBUTING.md

 ## Continuous Integration

-We use [Travis CI](https://travis-ci.org/tensorflow/probability) to do automated style checking and run unit-tests (discussed in more detail below).
+We use [GitHub Actions](https://github.com/tensorflow/probability/actions) to do automated style checking and run unit-tests (discussed in more detail below).
 A build will be triggered when you open a pull request, or update the pull request by adding a commit, rebasing etc.

-We test against TensorFlow nightly on Python 2.7 and 3.6.
+We test against TensorFlow nightly on Python 3.7.
 We shard our tests across several build jobs (identified by the `SHARD` environment variable).
-Linting, in particular, is only done on the first shard, so look at that shard's logs for lint errors if any.
+Lints are also done in a separate job.

 All pull-requests will need to pass the automated lint and unit-tests before being merged.
-As Travis-CI tests can take a bit of time, see the following sections on how to run the lint checks and unit-tests locally while you're developing your change.
+As the tests can take a bit of time, see the following sections on how to run the lint checks and unit-tests locally while you're developing your change.

 ## Style